shilpamallya/customer-management/README.md

-# Customer Management Mule Application
+# Customer Management RESTful Mule Application

 ### Case Study Goal
 Design and build a RESTful API using RAML that contains a single resource customers.
 It should allow the following: